WLLC Placement Test FAQ's | World Languages, Literatures, & Cultures

 The testing website for French, German, and Italian will also automatically grade your exam.

-Chinese, Japanese, Korean, and Latin tests will be graded in 1-2 business days and you will be notified of your results via your UNT email.
+Chinese, Japanese, Korean, and Latin tests will be graded in 1-2 business days and you will be notified of your results via your UNT email address.

 What score do I need to receive credit?